douglasbrandao/anki-sentence-maker/README.md

 ## Need to be implemented

-* Put others dictionaries as Collins Dictionary, MacMillan, etc.
+* Collins Dictionary, MacMillan, etc.

 ## To the future

-* Create a easier interface to use
+* Develop an easier interface to use

 ## Author